 We support social justice and equality for all adults and children who have been sexually assaulted.
 We are committed to ending sexual violence by working to eliminate the conditions that cause or tolerate it.
 We realize that the process to end the violence in our communities includes a collaboration of individuals, groups, and organizations.
 We are an active partner in that effort as a member of the community.

-- 2013: Began offering services for women veterans and active-duty members of the military through a grant from Swords to Plowshares.
+- 2013: Verity began offering services for women veterans and active-duty members of the military through a grant from Swords to Plowshares.

-- 2013: Provided alternative healing classes free of charge to the community through a grant from the Wine Country Weekend
+- 2013: Verity provided alternative healing classes free of charge to the community through a grant from the Wine Country Weekend

-- 2013: Received a grant for collaborative project with YWCA and the Sonoma County Health Department to create and implement our training programs “Coaching Boys Into Men” for local schools and sports teams.
+- 2013: Verity received a grant for a collaborative project with YWCA and the Sonoma County Health Department to create and implement our training programs “Coaching Boys Into Men” for local schools and sports teams.

-- 2013: Started providing free survivors support group for Spanish-speaking people and at Sonoma in La Luz.
+- 2013: Verity started providing free survivors support group for Spanish-speaking people and at Sonoma in La Luz.

-- 2012: Received support in Guerneville for expanded outreach.
+- 2012: Verity received support in Guerneville for expanded outreach.
 Thank you to the West County community services for this opportunity!

-- 2010: Launched Verity at www.ourverity.org to reflect not only the new image, but the influence of the work of Verity on the Sonoma County community.
+- 2010: We launched Verity at www.ourverity.org to reflect not only the new image but the influence of the work of Verity on the Sonoma County community.

-- 2010: Introduced Verity and its rebranding at the first annual Cupcake Ball, held on November 6, 2010.
+- 2010: The organization introduced itself as Verity and its rebranding at the first annual Cupcake Ball, held on November 6, 2010.

-- 2010: Formalized a partnership with the Family Justice Center of Sonoma County, resulting in the hiring of a sexual assault advocate to cooperate with other partners of the Family Justice Center community.
+- 2010: UASA formalized a partnership with the Family Justice Center of Sonoma County, resulting in the hiring of a sexual assault advocate to cooperate with other partners of the Family Justice Center community.

-- 2009: Began the development of a two-year strategic plan to focus on increasing outreach in Sonoma County, including the new name and logo.
+- 2009: UASA began the development of a two-year strategic plan to focus on increasing outreach in Sonoma County, including the new name and logo.

-- 2009: Expanded our Spanish services with the development of the Sonoma Valley project, serving El Verano, Boyes Hot Springs and Agua Caliente.
+- 2009: UASA expanded our Spanish services with the development of the Sonoma Valley project, serving El Verano, Boyes Hot Springs, and Agua Caliente.
 The program is designed for teenagers and their parents who live and work in the area of Sonoma Valley.

 - 2009: UASA was one of five community-based organizations under the umbrella of Sonoma County probation, who was awarded the National Association of Counties 2009 Achievement Award for the Girls Circle support group.
 Starting in 1970, annual program achievement award is a non-competitive award program recognizes innovative county government programs.